DiligentGraphics/DiligentSamples/Tutorials/Tutorial12_RenderTarget/readme.md

 # Tutorial12 - Render Target

-This tutorial is a mix of Tutorial01 and Tutorial02 which demonstrates how to render a 3d cube into an offscreen render target and do a simple fish-eye post-processing effect.
+This tutorial is a mix of Tutorial01 and Tutorial02 which demonstrates how to render a 3d cube into an offscreen render target and do a simple distortion post-processing effect.
 Note that this tutorial assumes that you are familiar with all basics covered from Tutorial01 to Tutorial03.

 ![](Screenshot.png)